mrabetm/pancake-sorter/README.md

 The reason why this isn't 100% is that I didn't write a test for the Spatula class.

 ###Duplications A:
-The code within the project doesn't have any duplicated lines which is why it is an A
+The code within the project doesn't have any duplicated lines which is why it is an A.

 ### 3. Test Driven Development